Samineni-Jayaprakash/US-HOME-PRICES-DATA-SCIENCE/README.md

 UNEMP RATE                -0.519985
  When a correlation value is positive, it means there is a direct relationship with home prices, while negative values indicate an inverse relationship.
 Features with higher absolute correlation values have a bigger impact on home prices.

-# Model Selection & Cross_Validation:
+# MODEL SELECTION & CROSS_VALIDATION:

+we have two best models for US home prices one is linear regression another one is lasso regression

 In this project, we used the Lasso regression model to address significant collinearity within the dataset.
 The Lasso model employs L1 regularization to handle collinearity, promoting sparsity in feature coefficients.

 To enhance the Lasso model's performance and determine the best regularization hyperparameter (alpha), we conducted cross-validation.

-The optimal alpha value was found to be 0.0001.
+The optimal alpha value was found to be 0.0001
 During cross-validation, the R-squared scores for different folds were as follows:

 Fold 1: 0.9384
-Fold 2: -0.0281
+Fold 2:-0.0281
 Fold 3: 0.9457
 Fold 4: 0.7558
 Fold 5: 0.8689